Mariam-Said1/federated-ai-chatbot-asana-portfolio/README.md

 -------------------------------------------------------------------------------------------------------------------

-_This is a portfolio project demonstrating Asana project management expertise and GovTech/AI product knowledge.
-It represents realistic work structure but is not associated with any actual government agency._
+_Please Note: This is a portfolio project showcasing Asana project management expertise and GovTech/AI product knowledge.
+It represents realistic work structure, but is not associated with any actual government agency._